sebastienwarin/VeraNet/README.md

 - Devices
 - Others informations about the current data version, model, state, last update, etc...

-Each sections, rooms, categories, scenes and devices are VeraBaseObject witch implement the INotifyPropertyChanged to raise event when data change.
+Each sections, rooms, categories, scenes and devices are VeraBaseObject witch implement the INotifyPropertyChanged to raise event when data changes.

 ![ClassDiagram](Images/ClassDiagram.png)